wildcardjoker/PlayersGuide/README.md

 You'll notice that some levels don't have a matching code sample.
 The :blue_book: doesn't have code samples for every ~chapter~ Level :smiley:.
 Here's a list of the "missing" chapters, and why there's no corresponding sample:

 - :bookmark: Level  1: A description and introduction to `C#`.
 - :bookmark: Level  2: A guide to installing Visual Studio.
 - :bookmark: Level  5: An introduction to variables.
+- :bookmark: Level 15: Object-oriented Concepts.